crazysmc/thorough-keybindings/README.md

 This project branch supports releases 1.14.4 through 1.20.

 For example, this lets you remap F3 or Esc in-game, without external software.
-Also adds rebinding options to earlier game versions, like rebinding F5 or hotbar slot keys.
+Also adds rebinding options for debug key combinations like F3 + Q.

 ## Building & Usage

-Edit the version in `settings.gradle` (adapt the feather/nest build if necessary) and run `./gradlew build` or choose a preset setting with `-Ppreset=NUM`.
+Edit the version in `settings.gradle` (adapt the fabric-api version if necessary) and run `./gradlew build` or choose a preset setting with `-Ppreset=NUM`.